Mari039/Marion_exercise_3/ReadMe.md

 ##Haileys Hotel Project

-##This project is to showcase the uses of HTML and CSS.This project shows how I turn my designs from figma into a webpage.
+##This project is to showcase the uses of HTML and CSS.This project shows how I turn my designs from figma into static webpage.
 the topic for this excercise is Hailey's hotel.
-Where its costomers had a few problms bookig hailey's ooms.
+Where it's costomers had a few problems booking room.
 They were disaified on the long wait and the way it's currently.
-So my design should help create the website and select the
+So my design would book, update and cancel booking.

 ##Download the file and select the index.html to start